The 8 Best AI Tools for Consultants in 2026 (By Category)

 ISG AI Maturity Index (ai-maturity-index.com)

-The ISG AI Maturity Index is a 15-minute readiness assessment backed by the analyst firm ISG, with benchmarks across 75+ countries.
-Consultants can white-label it and use it as a lead-gen entry point: put your brand on the assessment, send it to prospects, and use the results to open the advisory conversation.
+The ISG AI Maturity Index is a 15-minute readiness assessment backed by the analyst firm ISG, which acquired the platform in 2026, with benchmarks across 75+ countries.
+Consultants can use it as a lead-gen entry point: send it to prospects and use the results to open the advisory conversation.
+Branding and packaging options are custom since the acquisition, so confirm current terms with ISG directly.

 The enterprise-grade credibility is genuine.
 ISG is a legitimate research firm and their benchmarks are real, not crowd-sourced.
 If your clients are large enterprises who are going to ask "where does this benchmark data come from?", the ISG backing matters.